It’s the kick-off to summer, so make it count with these 2019 Memorial Day kids activities!

 Go to a Car Show

 Does your child love everything with a motor?
-Check out the Memorial Day Car Show in Manton or head to Northport for Cars in the Park held annually the Saturday of Memorial Day weekend.
+Head to Northport for Cars in the Park held annually the Saturday of Memorial Day weekend.
 Spectators and participants enjoy the wide variety of cars from pre-war to modern, both stock and modified, foreign and domestic.

 Catch a Double Feature at the Cherry Bowl